-AUTO-Up Feature With Anti-Pinch Protection
+Auto-Up Feature With Anti-Pinch Protection

-Lift the window switch to the second detent, release, and the window will go up automatically.
+Lift the window switch up, for a short period of time, and release and the window will go up automatically.

-To stop the window from going all the way up during the AUTO operation, push down on the switch briefly.
+To stop the window from going all the way up during the 3 Auto-Up operation, push down on the switch briefly.

-To close the window part way, lift the window switch to the first detent and release it when you want the window to stop.
+To close the window part way, lift the window switch briefly and release it when you want the window to stop.

 - If the window runs into any obstacle during autoclosure, it will reverse direction and then go back down.
 Remove the obstacle and use the window switch again to close the window. - Any impact due to rough road conditions may trigger the auto-reverse function unexpectedly during autoclosure.
-If this happens, pull the switch lightly to the first detent and hold to close the window manually.
+If this happens, pull the switch lightly and hold to close the window manually.

 There is no anti-pinch protection when the window is almost closed.
-Be sure to clear all objects from the window before closing.
+To avoid personal injury be sure to clear your arms, hands, fingers and all objects from the window path before closing.